The importance of the epithelium and epithelial cytokines in uniting upper and lower airway diseases

 Download resource

-Introduction to the epithelium in the airways
+Introduction to the united airways disease concept

 Upper airway diseases and the role of the epithelium